US family stranded on south side of border fence

 "I was very angry," D'Ann said.
 "How can they do that?
 How is that possible in the United States that they can do this, put up a fence in front of our land, and then keep us in here?
 You know, lock us in?"

 The Loops' 350-acre ranch is part of more than a thousand acres held by several siblings of the family, which has owned the land since 1921.
-Many of the family plots are nestled alongside the Rio Grande River.
+Many of the family plots are nestled alongside the Rio Grande.

 Federal authorities initially offered the Loops $10,100 for their land.
 That's when they hired an attorney.